chancez/billforward/README.md

 which go
 ```

-Export `GOROOT` to the root of the Go package:
+Export `GOROOT` to the root of the Go package.
+Something like this:

 ```bash
 export GOROOT="/usr/local/go"